State school: South Africa

 In South Africa, a state school or government school refers to a school that is state-controlled.
 These are officially called public schools according to the South African Schools Act of 1996, but it is a term that is not used colloquially.
 The Act recognised two categories of schools: public and independent.
 Independent schools include all private schools and schools that are privately governed.
 Independent schools with low tuition fees are state-aided and receive a subsidy on a sliding-scale.
 Traditional private schools that charge high fees receive no state subsidy.

-State schools are all state-owned, including section 21 schools (formerly referred to as "model C" or semi-private schools) that have a governing body and a degree of budget autonomy, as these are still fully owned and accountable to the state.
+State schools are all state-owned, including section 21 schools, formerly referred to as "model C" or semi-private schools, that have a governing body and a degree of budget autonomy, as these are still fully owned and accountable to the state.

 Americas

 Canada

-Per the Canadian constitution, public-school education in Canada is a provincial responsibility and, as such, there are many variations among the provinces.
-Junior kindergarten (or equivalent) exists as an official program in only Ontario and Quebec while kindergarten (or equivalent) is available in every province, but provincial funding and the level of hours provided varies widely.
-Starting at grade one, at about age six, there is universal Crown-funded access up to grade twelve (or equivalent).
-Schools are generally divided into elementary schools (kindergarten to Grade 6), junior high schools (Grades 7 to 9), and high schools (Grades 10 to 12).
-However, in many areas middle schools are also provided and in some schools, particularly in rural areas, the elementary and middle levels can be combined into one school.
-In 2003, Grade 13 (also known as the Ontario Academic Credit or "OAC" year) was eliminated in Ontario; it had previously been required only for students who intended to go on to university.
+Under the Canadian constitution, public-school education in Canada is a provincial responsibility and, as such, there are many variations among the provinces.
+Junior kindergarten or equivalent exists as an official program in Ontario and Quebec while kindergarten or equivalent is available in every province, but provincial funding and the level of hours provided varies widely.
+Starting at grade one, at about age six, there is universal Crown-funded access up to grade twelve, or the equivalent.
+Schools are generally divided into elementary schools (kindergarten to grade 8) and high schools (grades 9 to 12).

+However, in many areas, middle schools are also provided and in some schools, particularly in rural areas, the elementary and middle levels can be combined into one school.
+In 2003, Grade 13, also known as the Ontario Academic Credit or "OAC" year, was eliminated in Ontario; it had previously been required only for students who intended to go on to university.
 Children are required to attend school until the age of sixteen in most provinces, while students in Ontario and New Brunswick must attend schools until the age of 18.

 Some Canadian provinces offer segregated-by-religious-choice, but nonetheless Crown-funded and Crown-regulated, religiously based education.
-In Ontario, for example, Roman Catholic schools are known as "Catholic school" or "Separate school", not "Public school", although these are, by definition, no less "public" than their secular counterparts.
+In Ontario, for example, Roman Catholic schools are known as "Catholic Schools" or "Separate Schools", not "Public Schools", although these are, by definition, no less "public" than their secular counterparts.